 sudo ufw enable

-Second, install Nginx and add authentication to prevent open access:
+Second, install Nginx and add basic authentication so itโs not wide open:

 sudo apt install nginx apache2-utils -y